MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-monitor-real-time-customer-sentiment-sessions.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

 As an agent, while you interact with your customers, you want to know their satisfaction levels in real-time.
-The analysis of the customer's satisfaction helps you understand the problem level and take a course of action to solve the problem.
+Analysis of the customer's satisfaction helps you understand the problem level and take a course of action to solve the problem.
 In Omnichannel for Customer Service, you can see the customer's satisfaction levels instantly while you communicate with the customer.

-## Understand real-time customer sentiment
+## View real-time customer sentiment

-The sentiment analysis is based on the most recent six messages from the customer.
-A sentiment icon is displayed on the communication panel showing you the current customer sentiment.
-The analysis is an automatic and unbiased measurement of satisfaction levels of the customer in real-time.
+The real-time sentiment is displayed at the top of the communication panel.
+The sentiment icon changes dynamically based on the most recent six customer messages sent to you.

-The sentiment icon that is displayed on the communication panel are as follows.
+The sentiment icon displayed on the communication panel are as follows.

 | Sentiment | Icon |
 |--------------------------|---------------------------------------------------|